klaus31/table-tennis-app/README.md

 You won't play your match outside on a rainy and stormy day, will you?

 But even on a sunny day the app will may get problems with a breeze on the mic (we will find out as well).

+First development step is a prototype for indoor tables.